 Takis Karantonis has 25 years of experience as an economist and planner specializing in urban, regional, and environmental economics includes managing public and joint private–public (multistakeholder) investment projects in urban revitalization, housing, and environmental protection.
 Most recently, he served as Executive Director of the Columbia Pike Revitalization Organization (CPRO).
 His civic volunteer work is focused on the fight against urban poverty and on the furthering of environmentally, economically, and socially sustainable communities.
 He earned his bachelor’s and master’s degrees from the Free University of Berlin, Germany, and is a member of the Congress for a New Urbanism and the Urban Land Institute.
 A longtime Columbia Pike resident, Takis resides in historic Arlington Village (Columbia Heights).

-Jenny Denney Lawson is the Executive Director of A Billion + Change a national campaign to encourage more skills based volunteering and pro bono service in the corporate sector.
+Jenny Denney Lawson is President of Networks at Points of Light.
+She was previously the Executive Director of A Billion + Change a national campaign to encourage more skills based volunteering and pro bono service in the corporate sector.
 She came to A Billion + Change from the Pew Center on Global Climate Change (now C2ES).
 Her career began with community development and affordable housing advocacy in northern Virginia where she served as the founding Executive Director of the Alliance for Housing Solutions and as a long-time staffer of AHC, Inc., where she helped to form the resident services program.
 Jenny is a graduate of the University of Virginia and the Leadership Training program of Duke University and the Nature Conservancy.

 Koube Ngaaje is Chief Operating Officer at Arlington Food Assistance Center (AFAC), where she began working in 2007 as a food drive coordinator, then program assistant, and director of operations.
 In 2015, she was recognized by Leadership Arlington with a Top 40 Under 40 award (recognizing emerging leaders who demonstrate personal or professional impact through exceptional leadership).
 She has been a board member at Our Lady Queen of Peace Church since 2014 and currently serves as Vice Chair of the Parish Advisory Board.
 She is also a founding member of NextGenNow, an Arlington Community Foundation initiative consisting of a group of young professionals with a goal of securing the community’s future by making it a better place today.
 Koube earned her BS in Psychology from Baylor University and MA in Forensic Psychology from Marymount University.